wp-plugins/really-simple-ssl/readme.txt

 2. Upload the plugin to the wp-content/plugins directory,
 3. Go to “plugins” in your wordpress admin, then click activate.

+The plugin is up and running, but you’re not quite there yet: you need to do some more stuff to go on https:
+4. If you haven’t done so already, install your ssl certificate.
+5. Go settings/general, and change your wordpress url and site url to https.

+For the Wordpress backend I would recommend to use iThemes security, and change the settings to “force ssl for dashboard”, and “”force ssl for login”.

 == Frequently Asked Questions ==

 == Changelog ==
+Improved installation instructions

 == Upgrade notice ==